matrix-org/matrix.org/content/docs/communities/getting-started/_index.md

 emoji = "👪"
-tile = "Create a cozy place on Matrix for your community or organisation" updated = "2022-11-18T09:50:00Z"
+tile = "Create a cozy place on Matrix for your community or organisation" updated = "2022-11-18T09:50:00Z" meta_description = """
+Everyone can start their community on Matrix by creating a Matrix Space.
+Community Managers can then tweak the Space to their needs.
+"""
 +++

 We strongly recommend getting familiar with Matrix as an individual.
 It's easy